 FLUSHING AN UNCHARGED A/C SYSTEM THAT HAS SATUP SENCE '05

-We answer lots of questions for free but it's apparent to me that you are not experienced enough in refrigeration and how to retrofit to be able to perform this yourself without the risk of personal injury or serious damage to the system.
+We answer lots of questions for free.
+If you are not experienced enough in refrigeration and how to retrofit it to be able to perform this yourself without the risk of personal injury or serious damage to the system.

 Unless something has changed recently, you do not have to pay for an answer, and I like it that way.
 The only time you won't get an answer is if no one knows it or your description is unclear.

 If your system was open as in air was free to circulate, there can be a corrosion problem from the moisture in that air, but that's why we pump it into a vacuum first to boil the water out.
 Flushing is more important when the receiver drier comes apart and lets the desiccant circulate.
 That can plug the expansion valve.
 Otherwise flushing is not commonly done.